etermax/coding-style/swift-code-guidelines.md

 ## 1.2.
 Variables <a name="Variables"></a>

-* Use nouns to define variables, not verbs.

 * Use ``lowerCamelCase`` naming convention to define your variables and properties.
 It includes all the constants that are created.